Foundation of a Public Limited Company

 Liquidation

-The earliest point at which a Public Limited Company (PLC., Corp.) in Liechten- stein can be liquidated is after the expiry of a period of six months following the issuing of the third notice to the creditors.
+The earliest point at which a Public Limited Company (PLC., Corp.) in Liechtenstein can be liquidated is after the expiry of a period of six months following the issuing of the third notice to the creditors.
+A Public Limited Company (PLC., Corp.) can relocate its registered office abroad at any time.

 Tax Structure of Public Limited Companies (PLC., Corp.) in Liechtenstein

 In addition, a Public Limited Company (PLC., Corp.) in Liechtenstein is required to pay corporate income tax annually.
-In accordance with Liechtenstein‘s Tax Law of January 1st, 2011, a single corporate income tax rate of 12.5% of a Public Limited Company‘s (PLC., Corp.) taxable income must be paid.
-Due to the interest deduction on equity capital, a deduction of 4% is applicable when calcu- lating a Public Limited Company‘s (PLC., Corp.) tax liability.
-It is required that all Public Limited Companies (PLC., Corp.) in Liechtenstein pay corporate income tax annually of at least 1,200 Swiss Francs.
-Furthermore, following the intro- duction of the Private Asset Structure (PAS), Public Limited Companies (PLC., Corp.) in Liechtenstein that are not carrying on commercial activities and which satisfy the appropriate requirements are required only to pay corporate income tax of 1,200 Swiss Francs.
+In accordance with Liechtenstein‘s Tax Law of 1st January 2011, an annual flat income tax rate of 12.5% of a Public Limited Company‘s (PLC., Corp.) taxable income must be paid.
+Due to the interest deduction on equity capital, a deduction of 4% is applicable when calculating a Public Limited Company‘s (PLC., Corp.) tax liability.
+The minimum income tax is currently 1,200 Swiss Francs.
+Furthermore, following the introduction of the Private Asset Structure (PAS), Public Limited Companies (PLC., Corp.) in Liechtenstein that are not carrying on commercial activities and which satisfy the appropriate requirements are required only to pay the minimum income tax of 1,200 Swiss Francs.

 Following Liechtenstein‘s tax reform, the capital and coupon taxes have been abolished.
 Furthermore, tax is not payable on dividends or capital gains made through liquidation- or sale proceeds.